François Dalle: L'aventure L'Oréal

-A demanding businessman, but always caring towards his employees, François Dalle succeeded in transforming a French SME into one of the key players in cosmetics, making it the world leader in beauty, with brands as emblematic as L’Oréal Paris, Garnier, Mixa, Lancôme, Diesel, Biotherm, Yves-Saint-Laurent and Armani.
+François Dalle has transformed a French SME into a major player in the cosmetics industry, establishing it as a global leader in beauty with brands such as L’Oréal Paris, Garnier, Mixa, Lancôme, Diesel, Biotherm, Yves Saint Laurent, and Armani.

 He told the story of the company in his book L'aventure L'Oréal, published in 2001 by Éditions Odile Jacob (published in English as "The L’Oréal Adventure), in which he also shared his concepts of management and marketing, via several key principles.

 A selection of aphorisms summing up how Francois Dalle thought and acted

 Most of the quotes below are taken from the English translation of L'aventure L'OréalSeize upcoming trends.

 There is no progress without the quest for accomplishment.

 Authority does not come only from successes achieved; it can also come from errors that one has been able to recognize and correct.

 Only experience allows one to forge one's own certainties, through trial and corrected error.

 I always made sure that the bivouac spirit, that of being on the road and in the factory, prevailed over the high command of administrative offices.

 To "find", takes superior minds, because only superior minds are capable of surrounding themselves with other superior minds who in turn are likely to find.

 Capitalism can only be justified to the extent that it leads to abundance.

 There is no limit to the creation of value.

 We learned it from experience: the smallest difference in quality is ultimately always noticed by the consumer.

 The primacy of the consumer must be applied throughout an entire company.

 The information gleaned about a market in a nascent state is of inestimable value because it has not yet been interpreted, and is therefore not distorted.